Beek Sandals Review

 Where do you hope to wear your Beeks?
 Personally, I found them to be wonderful for casual wear, but I will stick with the superior support of my Birkenstocks when spending the day exploring a city.

 You may want to take your shoes to cobbler, or purchase and add your own traction adhesive to the leather soles.
 This will prevent slipping and lengthen the life of the leather soles.

-Finally, shop around a little.
-You’ll find the best selection at Beek’s website (and they do offer periodic coupons).
-However, Anthropologie also carries many Beek styles, and you may be able to take advantage of their more-frequent sales to save some serious dough.
+- Anthropologie regularly carries many Beek styles, and right now they even have several exclusive Anthro x Beek collab styles.
+You may be able to take advantage of their more-frequent sales to save some serious dough.

 - Free People stocks Beek sandals — with many half off right now.